Apple picking season is here, and we offer options on where to pick apples in the Champaign-Urbana area

 It’s hard to believe that apple picking season is here!
 It’s a picturesque fall activity for families in many Midwestern communities, and Champaign-Urbana is no different.

-To be sure that there are apples available and ripe for the picking, we recommend that you call ahead before you go to any farm (some also put up information on their Facebook pages or websites).
+To be sure that there are apples available and ripe for the picking, we recommend that you call ahead or check social media before you go to any farm.
 Some farms have limited quantities, and the seasons can be short.